 The City of Edinburgh Council follow in the footsteps of Liverpool City Council and become the first local authority in Scotland to make a commitment that nearly all their residents will live within a ten-minute walk of a green space which is protected for good.
 Please get in touch if you would like to arrange an interview with one of our spokespeople.

-Fields in Trust is an independent charity with over 90 years’ experience protecting parks and green spaces.
+Fields in Trust is an independent charity with nearly 100 years' experience protecting parks and green spaces.
 We work with landowners, community groups and policymakers to champion the value of our parks and green spaces to achieve better protection for their future at both local and national level.